 Both Calm and Waking Up are good for guided meditation and cover various topics for beginners and pros alike.
-It depends on what you want to explore, like stoicism covered in Waking Up but not explored in Calm.
+It depends on what you want to explore like stoicism is covered in Waking Up but not explored in Calm.
 We suggest you download both the meditation apps, explore topics and voiceover to get a feel of the flow.
-But these two aren't the only meditation app out there.
+But these two aren’t the only meditation app out there.
 There are plenty of choices, and most of them offer a lesson for free to try out.

-Here is an in-depth comparison of Headspace and Insight Timer.
+Next up: Here is an in-depth comparison of Headspace and Insight Timer.
 Learn what each meditation app has to offer in terms of content and which one should you use.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.